Dr Jekyll Mr Hyde Quotes

 Conclusion

 The enduring power of Strange Case of Dr. Jekyll and Mr. Hyde lies not only in its gripping narrative but also in its evocative and insightful quotes.
 These quotes, from the subtle foreshadowing of the early chapters to the desperate confessions of Jekyll's later entries, provide a window into the complex and often terrifying depths of the human psyche.
 By analyzing these quotes within their context, we gain a richer understanding of Stevenson's masterpiece and its enduring relevance in the 21st century.
-The book's exploration of human duality, the consequences of repression, and the potential for self-destruction continue to resonate with readers, making its memorable quotes a testament to the timeless power of storytelling and the enduring fascination with the darkness within us all.
+Which means the book's exploration of human duality, the consequences of repression, and the potential for self-destruction continue to resonate with readers, making its memorable quotes a testament to the timeless power of storytelling and the enduring fascination with the darkness within us all.
 The enduring impact of these quotes serves as a reminder that Stevenson's work continues to speak to the timeless anxieties and complexities of human nature.